zhaolingshan/tp/docs/UserGuide.md

 #### The Interface

-This is what MyMods looks like:
+This is what MyMods looks like: \
 <img src="images/UG SS/1.5 Getting Started 2.png">

 <div markdown="span" class="alert alert-primary">
-:bulb:: Default colours looking different?
+:bulb: Tip: Default colours looking different?
 Fret not!
 The theme of MyMods is determined by the time of the day.
 You can change the colours using the tab “Theme”.
 </div>